Midtrans/advanced-faq-site/faq-general.md

 ### Merchant use Midtrans provided CMS plugin/module, but found that it does not exactly suit their specific needs, can Midtrans help change the plugin/module?
 Midtrans provides easy-to-install popular CMSes plugin/module to cover general merchant use cases plus some advanced features, and will try our best to cover use cases that are generally needed by most merchants.

-However, please note that any of the CMS module is developed as-is and without any warranty of it will cover all specific merchant needs, due to each merchant use case can be very different and custom.
+However, please note that any of the CMS module is developed as-is and without any warranty (MIT licensed, see the License file).
+No warranty of it will cover all specific merchant needs, due to each merchant use case can be very different and custom.
 There is no one-fits-all solution for those.

 Midtrans publish and open source code of the modules.
 Merchant’s developer team should be able to further develop or use it as basis for their customization needs, because fulfilling merchant’s specific use cases should be their responsibility.